 Since 2008, both the Fed and the government have been again trying to get the economy back on track.
-In this case, the car is already in the ditch.
-The Fed has decided on a "no holds barred" approach.
-It has moved aggressively to lower the federal funds rate target and engaged in a variety of other measures to improve liquidity to the banking system, to lower other interest rates by purchasing longer-term securities (such as 10-year treasuries and those of Fannie Mae and Freddie Mac), and, working with the Treasury Department, to provide loans related to consumer and business debt.
+In this case, the car was already in the ditch.
+The Fed decided on a "no holds barred" approach.
+It moved aggressively to lower the federal funds rate target and engaged in a variety of other measures to improve liquidity to the banking system, to lower other interest rates by purchasing longer-term securities (such as 10-year treasuries and those of Fannie Mae and Freddie Mac), and, working with the Treasury Department, to provide loans related to consumer and business debt.

-The Obama administration for its part advocated and Congress passed a massive spending and tax relief package of about \$800 billion.
+Continuing on smaller expansionary fiscal policy begun under President George W. Bush, the Obama administration for its part advocated and Congress passed a massive spending and tax relief package of more than \$800 billion.
 Besides the members of his economic team, many economists seem to be on board in using discretionary fiscal policy in this instance.
 Federal Reserve Bank of San Francisco President Janet Yellen put it this way: "The new enthusiasm for fiscal stimulus, and particularly government spending, represents a huge evolution in mainstream thinking."
 A notable convert to using fiscal policy to deal with this recession was Harvard economist and former adviser to President Ronald Reagan, Martin Feldstein.
 His spending proposal encouraged increased military spending and he stated, "While good tax policy can contribute to ending the recession, the heavy lifting will have to be done by increased government spending."

-Predictably, not all economists have jumped onto the fiscal policy bandwagon.
+Predictably, not all economists jumped onto the fiscal policy bandwagon.
 Concerns included whether so-called shovel-ready projects could really be implemented in time, whether government spending would crowd out private spending, whether monetary policy alone was providing enough stimulus, and whether the spending would flow efficiently to truly worthwhile projects.
-According to University of California-Berkeley economist Alan J. Auerbach, "We have spent so many years thinking that discretionary fiscal policy was a bad idea, that we have not figured out the right things to do to cure a recession that is scaring all of us."
+As discussed elsewhere in this text, the controversy persists.
+But the fact that a variety of expansionary policies were used to ease the recession and spur the recovery is not in doubt.